Mark Shield: 2006 World Cup

 Shield was selected to referee at the 2006 FIFA World Cup in Germany.
 He officiated the Iran-Angola match and the Saudi Arabia-Tunisia match, both in group play.

-Shield was also selected as one of the final 12 officials eligible to officiate the final eight matches of the Cup.
-He was appointed the fourth official to the Portugal-France semi final.
+Shield was also selected as one of the final 12 officials eligible to officiate the final eight matches of the tournament.

 Asian Champions League Final

 In late 2006, Shield was appointed to referee the second leg of the AFC Champions League final between Al Karama (Syria) and Jeonbuk Hyundai Motors (South Korea) was played on Wednesday 8 November at the Khaled Bin Al Waleed Stadium.
 Jeonbuk Motors won the AFC Champions League after Brazilian striker Ze Carlo's 88th-minute header gave them a 3-2 aggregate victory over Al Karama.
 Al Karama won the second leg of the final 2-1 but the Brazilian's late goal made the difference after the Koreans won the first leg 2-0.